samatechtw/nx-vue3-vite/CONTRIBUTING.md

 - Checkout a topic branch from a base branch, e.g. `main`, and merge back against that branch.

-- If adding a new feature:
+- Adding a new feature:

   - Add accompanying test case.
-  - Provide a convincing reason to add this feature.
-Open a suggestion issue first and have it approved before working on it.
+  - Provide a reason to add the feature.
+Open an issue first and have it approved before working on it.

-- If fixing a bug:
+- Fixing a bug:

-  - When resolving a specific issue, add `(fix #xxxx[,#xxxx])` (#xxxx is the issue id) in your PR title for a better release log, e.g. `fix: update entities encoding/decoding (fix #3899)`.
+  - When resolving a specific issue, add `(fix: #xxxx[,#xxxx])` (#xxxx is the issue id) in your PR title for a better release log, e.g. `fix: update entities encoding/decoding (fix #3899)`.
   - Provide a detailed description of the bug in the PR.
 Live demo preferred.
   - Add appropriate test coverage if applicable.